FAQ

 Because I resonate with these wounds, and I’ve experienced this process, I have dedicated over a thousand hours toward Trauma-Specific Clinical training.
 Every experience is unique, and I offer my clients unique support in the cognitive, emotional, and somatic aspects of our work together.

-What can expect during a session?
+What can I expect during a session?

-During our visits, I am actively attuning, offering ample room for curiosity, checking in with you, listening intently, and not judging.
-I’m offering compassion and consistently holding space for discovery and healing.
-Our work together is designed to cultivate a counseling relationship that helps bring you closer to what you are seeking for yourself.
+During our visits, I am actively attuning, offering ample room for curiosity, checking in with you, listening intently.
+From a place of unreserved human compassion, I’m also consistently holding space for discovery and healing.
+There is no room for comparison or judgement in our vicinity.
+Our work is designed to cultivate a counseling relationship that helps bring you closer to the peace, connection, the authenticity you are seeking for yourself.

 Where is your practice?